dnym/tcsa01/planning.md

 # Planning

-## Questions
+## Clarifications
+*Quoted answers come from [ChatGPT](https://chat.openai.com/) who plays the role of external stakeholder (i.e. customer).*

 - Who is this for?
+  - >*This app is for anyone who wants to practice math skills and enjoy a fun, educational game.*
 - Console app with in-memory storage only?
+  - >*Yes, a console app with in-memory storage is sufficient.
+No need for database storage.*
 - Should all operation inputs and outputs be integers only?
+  - >*Yes, all operation inputs and outputs should be integers only.
+No fractions or decimals in the game.*
 - What's a reasonable default range for outputs?
 [0, 100] for addition and multiplication? [-100, 100] for subtraction, i.e. allow negative results?
 Or perhaps even [-100, 100] for all operations?
+  - >*Let's go with [-100, 100] for all operations, including addition and multiplication, to add variety and challenge for players.*
 - Should trivial cases, like `10+0`, be excluded?
 If so, how do we determine what's trivial?
 (Dividends in the range [0, 100] implies trivial divisions are OK.)
+  - >*Trivial cases like `10+0` should be included to ensure a wide range of questions.
+No need to exclude them; they can be a part of the game.*
-- Should the user get the correct answer immediately, or should the game go immediately to the next round?
+- Should the user get to see the correct answer and "press enter to continue", or should the game immediately clear the screen and go to the next round?
+  - >*Let's make it more engaging.
+Show the correct answer and let the user press enter to continue to the next round.*
 - How many rounds in a game by default?
 5?
+  - >*Five rounds as the default sounds reasonable.
+It provides a decent challenge without being too long.*
 - How should the menu work?
 Choose a game or history by pressing numbers/letters?
 Or arrow keys and enter?
+  - >*Let's keep it simple.
+Users can choose options by pressing numbers or letters corresponding to the menu items, followed by Enter.*
 - Menu items: Addition, subtraction, multiplication, division, history, quit?
+  - Yes.
 - How should previous games be visualized in the history?
+  - >*Display each round with the question, given answer, and correct answer, along with final statistics like the number of correct answers and time taken.
+This will help users track their progress and performance.*
 - Should levels of difficulty be implemented using discrete levels e.g. difficulty 1 to 5?
-Or fully by user e.g. setting allowed range of output and/or max time per round?
+Or fully by user e.g. setting allowed range of output and/or (if implemented) max time per round?
+  - >*Let's offer discrete levels of difficulty from 1 to 5 based on allowed output range.
+This simplifies the user experience and provides clear progression.*
+  - So pre-determined number ranges?
+What should the five ranges be?
+  - >*Yes, let's use pre-determined number ranges for the five difficulty levels: -10 to 10, -25 to 25, -50 to 50, -75 to 75, -100 to 100.
+These ranges offer increasing challenges.*
 - Does "Add a timer to track how long the user takes to finish the game" mean counting the time to play a game (consisting of a number of rounds), or counting the time the user spent in the application (and for example printing the time when quitting the application)?
+  - >*Let's count the time to play a game, specifically measuring the time taken to complete each round within the game.
+This adds an element of challenge and motivation for the players.*